BIER is Bit Indexed Explicit Replication which is the newest proposal for IP Multicast.

 It uses Unicast transport as underlay reachability, and Bit Mask is advertised through the IGP control plane.

 It is in theory can be used not only for multicast but also for Unicast traffic as well.

 When we use it, we don’t need to have mLDP, RSVP P2MP LSPs, or PIM in the Core Network (Of course at the Edge, you can still have towards the customer in mVPN scenarios).

-So basically, by removing those protocols from the network, in theory, simpler network design you should have.
-I am saying in theory, because having less protocol doesn’t always mean, having simpler design.
+So basically, by removing those protocols from the network, in theory, the simpler network design you should have.
+I am saying in theory, because having less protocol doesn’t always mean, having a simpler design.

 Because we would be throwing the complexity to the protocol in this case.
 So carrying Bit mask positions in OSPF and IS-IS makes these protocols codes more complex.
 So, there is no free lunch in network design.

-I recorded a very long, detail video about BIER with the two guys who actively participated for invention of this protocol.
-Tony P has been there since day 1 of this protocol and hope you will find our video useful if you are reading this post.
+I recorded a very long, detailed video about BIER with the two guys who actively participated for the invention of this protocol.
+Tony P has been there since day 1 of this protocol and hopes you will find our video useful if you are reading this post.

-Scalability, Simplicity, Agility, these are the pros of BIER, lack of large scale deployments, hardware change/Silicon Support current disadvantages.
-But many Core networks are considering it and I want my followers to be aware about BIER!
+Scalability, Simplicity, Agility, are the pros of BIER, lack of large-scale deployments, hardware change/Silicon Support current disadvantages.
+But many Core networks are considering it and I want my followers to be aware of BIER!